helidon-io/helidon/docs/se/webserver/webserver.md

 6. serve the classpath content on root context `/`
 <!--@mdc :: -->

+Static content can also be registered using the configuration of server feature.

 If you use `Config` with your webserver setup, you can register the same static content using configuration: